 On Lord of the Glens, you will see armchairs from the Orient Express, David Roberts lithographs, furniture from RMS Windsor Castle and light fittings from SS France.
 It has a wonderful restaurant, elegant bar and panoramic windows.

-A stay on Lord of the Glens for five or seven nights on a full-board basis
+A stay on Lord of the Glens for seven nights on a full-board basis

 All excursions on the itinerary and a welcome reception with Carol Kirkwood

-Want to explore Scotland on Lord of the Glens with Good Housekeeping?
-Visit our holiday website to discover more about our seven-night journey in August 2021.
+Want to join Carol Kirkwood and explore Scotland on Lord of the Glens with Good Housekeeping?
+Visit our holiday website to discover more about our eight-day cruise in May 2023.

 You Might Also Like